 When people are aiming to buy organic produce from the store, they might look into labels and the strict definitions that regulatory bodies have for them.
-But, when you’re growing organic in your own backyard, you can set your own standards for what is and isn’t organic, and how chemical-free, sustainable, or natural you want your vegetables to be.
+But, when you’re growing an organic vegetable garden in your own backyard, you can set your own standards for what is and isn’t organic, and how chemical-free, sustainable, or natural you want your vegetables to be.
 Perhaps that’s why backyard organic vegetable patches are so popular now.
 If you want to join the trend, where do you start?
 Here’s a guide to help.

-1. Plan Your Plot
+Step 1: Plan Your Plot

 When you’re growing organic vegetables, you may not want to use the quick fixes that are available to correct common gardening problems that come up.
 So, planning is much more important than normal.
 You will want to pin down exactly what and exactly where you want to grow it.
 Especially at first, try to grow things that are easier to grow in your climate and have few pests.
 Many organic gardeners will want to choose non-GMO seeds or heirloom varieties.
 Also, choose a plot that will have the right levels of light for what you want to grow.

-2. Test Your Soil
+Step 2: Test Your Soil

 The soil is the foundation of your success as a gardener.
 Again, you will not want to use chemical shortcuts to fix problems with your soil.
 So, knowing what you’re working with and adjusting beforehand is important.
 We suggest you take a sample of the soil from where you’ll put your plot and send it for professional testing at local garden centers or labs.